LDSSA/ds-prep-course/README.md

 ### MacOS Setup

 Some of the steps in the following sections will require _Homebrew_ for MacOS.
-Homebrew will make it easier to install software that we will use later on.
+Homebrew will make it easier to install software that we'll use later on.
 To open the terminal, choose one:
 * In Finder <img src='assets/finder.png' alt='Finder' width="4%" height="4%"/>, open the /Applications/Utilities folder, then double-click Terminal.
 * By pressing <kbd>cmd</kbd> + <kbd>space</kbd> then type `terminal` and press <kbd>enter</kbd>.